-The term metabolic syndrome describes a cluster of risk factors that increase the chances of developing heart disease, stroke, and diabetes (high blood glucose, also called high blood sugar).
+The term metabolic syndrome describes a cluster of risk factors that increase the chances of developing heart disease, stroke, and/or diabetes (high blood glucose, also called high blood sugar).
 The exact cause of metabolic syndrome is not known but genetic factors, too much body fat (especially in the waist area, the most dangerous type of fat), and lack of exercise add to the development of the condition.
 One in five Americans has metabolic syndrome.

 You are diagnosed with metabolic syndrome if you have three or more risk factors: